TcOpenGroup/TcOpen.Documentation/articles/Conventions/InxtonConventions.md

 Partial extensions of any block must be placed in twin projects under ```pex``` folder and subfolder that corresponds to the project's tree of the respective PLC project.
 For example the PLC block in `..PLC/POU/Components/Counter` will have its partial extension in `pex/POU/Components/Counter.cs`

-Extending contructor in partial class `PexPreContructor` and `PexConstructor`:
+Extending constructor in partial class `PexPreContructor` and `PexConstructor`:

 ~~~CSharp
 // Called prior to construction of other members.